danielpalmares/podcastr/README.md

 # Run the server-json
 $ npm run server

-# The server will start at port:3333 - go to <http://localhost:3333>
+# The server will start!
 ```

 ### Running Front End (Client)